toledo60/pyLHD/README.md

 pyLHD is a python implementation for something in between the R packages [LHD](https://cran.r-project.org/web/packages/LHD/index.html) and [DiceDesign](https://cran.r-project.org/web/packages/DiceDesign/index.html).

+This package is primarily designed for educational purposes and may not be highly optimized.
+For more efficient and thoroughly tested functions, I recommend utilizing the `scipy.qmc` module

 ## Installation

 Currently `pyLHD` can be installed from Github